Recreating Your Old Kitchen

 The kitchens look good.
 In fact, the kitchens often look great.
 But they often don't work very well.

 Add Value to your Home

-The very good news is that the value added to your home by an updated kitchen will offset most of the cost of your new kitchen.
+The very good news is that the value-added to your home by an updated kitchen will offset most of the cost of your new kitchen.
 A kitchen is generally considered by real estate professionals to be one of the remodeling projects that pays for itself when you sell your home.
-Your costs is largely offset by the value added to your home.
-(You bathroom is another room that almost pays for itself when updated with new fixtures and features.)
+(Your bathroom is another room that almost pays for itself when updated with new fixtures and features.)

 The bad news is that the cost of adding all those splendid features you have always wanted can be a little jaw-dropping.